JustJirHere/WASPK/README.md

 *Two taps, One file, zero problems.*

-Simple batch file with a small UI, easy to understand for begginers, useful to use for advanced
+Simple batch file with a small UI, easy to understand for begginers, useful to use for advanced users

 > [!TIP]
 > Every Tab comes with a resumed explanation of what you can find in it and what you can do with it